-Love them or hate them, weekly status reports are one of the easiest ways for leaders to improve team communication and engagement.
-Whether by email, powerpoint, or your favorite team communication tool, effective status reporting encourages team members to share their achievements and detail plans for the week ahead.
+Love them or hate them, weekly status reports are one of the easiest ways to improve team collaboration and engagement.
+Whether by email, in meetings, or via your favorite team communication tool, effective status reporting encourages team members to share their achievements and detail plans for the week ahead.
 Yes, it takes a few minutes.
 But like any good collaboration tax, a strong status reporting process will pay for itself in shared understanding and alignment.

 As you think about your team’s existing practices (or if you’re about to request status updates from your team for the first time), a few good habits can help you get the most from the process.
 These include:

 - Putting everything in writing

 - Focusing on what really matters

 - Building accountability

 - Celebrating teammates

 - Learning along the way

 What’s more fun than calling a meeting to take turns to share what you did this week, what she did this week, and so on around the circle?
 Rather than a half-attentive audience trying to remember what they did on the fly, a written update lets everyone read and review each others’ work on whatever schedule’s easiest for them.
 Better yet, it also makes it easy to recall the team's work, commitments, and achievements in future conversations.

 Focusing your status report on what really matters